HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/string-variable-reflection.md

-[tags]: / "beginner,other"
+[tags]: / "reflection"

-# Using string as variable (with reflection)
+# Using a string as a variable (with reflection)

-Extract variable name from string and using it as variable
+This snippet shows how to use a string as a variable identifier.

 ## Implementation
 ```haxe